cloudfoundry/cf-mysql-release/README.md

     $ bosh deploy

-The [Deploying Cloud Foundry with BOSH](http://docs.cloudfoundry.com/docs/running/deploying-cf/vsphere/deploy_cf_vsphere.html) provides additional details on deploying with BOSH.
+[Deploying Cloud Foundry with BOSH](http://docs.cloudfoundry.com/docs/running/deploying-cf/vsphere/deploy_cf_vsphere.html) provides additional details on deploying with BOSH.

 ### Register the CF MySQL Service Broker

-1. Login to Cloud Foundry as an admin user
+1. Target Cloud Foundry and login as an admin user

+    If you're using bosh-lite, you may have to run this script first:

+    ```
+    $ ~/workspace/bosh-lite/scripts/add-route
+    ```

 2. Run the following command to register the MySQL broker

     ```